 The much anticipated and most buzzed about word in new media is VR.
 Many consumers and professional marketers have been eyeing virtual reality for many years now.
-It appears with releases of new video games in 2016 that VR is here and only growing in it’s adaptation to many industries.
+It appears with releases of new video games that VR is here and only growing in it’s adaptation to many industries.

 You may be thinking, yes VR it sounds really exciting but how can I incorporate it in our mobile website experience?

 Well, actually VR is compatible with mobile devices such as most smart phones.
 Once a strategy is identified on how VR can enhance your buyer's journey it may be worth investing in a virtual reality experience for your users.